Lumavate-Team/documentation/MICROSERVICES.rst

  * Provides a service (For example: emailing listed individuals, running calculations, or creating a pdf document)

 .. warning::
    All microservices that make platform level calls must send their URI signed.
-Lumavate provides signing libraries for Go, Python, and #C. All other containers will be unable to send signed URIs. :ref:`Vist the sample code section for a link to each of these signed libraries <Code Samples>`.
+Lumavate provides signing libraries for Go, Python, and #C. All other containers will be unable to send signed URIs. :ref:`Visit the sample code section for a link to each of these signed libraries <Code Samples>`.

 .. _Accepted File Types M: